Classification of Rank 2 Cluster Varieties: Cluster modular groups

-Let $\Aut(U^{\trop})$ be the group of orientation preserving integral linear automoprhisms of $U^{\trop}$.
-As in Theorem \ref{TropClust}, we have $\Gamma' \subset \Aut(\s{X}^{\trop})$, and by restriction we have a natural map $r:\Gamma' \rar \Aut(U^{\trop})$.
-Let $\kappa$ denote the kernel.
-Recall that elements of $\Gamma'$ are represented by certain cluster transformations, i.e., compositions of mutations and seed isomorphisms.
-Elements of $\kappa$ must act trivially on $U^{\trop}$, so they come from the cluster transformations whose only seed isomorphisms are ones such that if $e_i\mapsto e_j$, then $v_i=v_j$.
-What we plan to describe is the image $G:=r(\Gamma')\subseteq \Aut(U^{\trop})$.
-Note that if $S$ is totally coprime (achievable through a sequence of equivalences and mutation equivalences by Proposition \ref{CoprimeEquiv}), then $G=\Gamma'$.
+As explained in the following conjecture, we expect that $G$ contains most of the interesting information about $\Gamma'$. \begin{conj}Elements of the kernel of $r$ can be represented by seed transformations whose only seed isomorphisms are ones such that if $e_i\mapsto e_j$, then $v_i=v_j$.
+In particular, if~$S$ is totally coprime $($which by Proposition~{\rm \ref{CoprimeEquiv}} is always achievable through a sequence of fiberwise-equivalences and mutation equivalences$)$, then $\Gamma'=G$. \end{conj}

-\begin{conj} $G= \Aut(U^{\trop})$ for all rank $2$ cases. \end{conj} Recall $\nu_{\pm}\in\Aut(U^{\trop})$ from \S \ref{LinearAuts}.
+\begin{conj} $G=\Aut\big(U^{\trop}\big)$ for all rank $2$ cases. \end{conj} Recall $\nu_{\pm}\in\Aut\big(U^{\trop}\big)$ from Section~\ref{LinearAuts}.
 We will see that at least these elements are always in $G$.
-Furthermore, from our descriptions of $G$ below, one can explicitely check that the conjecture holds for the all-lines-wrap and no-lines-wrap cases---i.e., for the cases where $\mu^{-1}$ is one of Kodaira's monodromies.
+Furthermore, from our descriptions of $G$ below, one can explicitly check Conjecture \ref{AutU-Conj} holds for the all-lines-wrap and no-lines-wrap cases~-- i.e., for the cases where $\mu^{-1}$ is one of Kodaira's monodromies.

 We now note that when considering $U^{\trop}$ with its canonical integral linear structure, mutating with respect to a seed vector $e_i$ for some seed $S$ does not change the positions of any of the $v_j$'s in $U^{\trop}$ except for $v_i$.
 This is because the centers of the blowups corresponding to the $e_j$'s, $j\neq i$, are preserved by mutation, and the divisor containing the center is the one corresponding to $v_j$.
-Thus, we only have to worry aboout what happens to $v_i$.
+Thus, we only have to worry about what happens to $v_i$.
 This vector is negated with respect to the vector space structure $U^{\trop}_S$.
 We now interpret what this means in different cases.

-As in \S \ref{mutmono}, we use the notation $\mu_{i,S}$ to indicate that we are mutating a seed $S$ with respect to a vector $e_i$.
-We let $S_{i_1,\ldots,i_k}$ denote the seed obtained from $S$ by mutating with respect to the seed vectors with indices $i_1$, then $i_2$, and so on up through $i_k$.
+As in Section~\ref{mutmono}, we use the notation $\mu_{i,S}$ to indicate that we are mutating a seed $S$ with respect to a vector $e_i$.
+We let $S_{i_1,\dots,i_k}$ denote the seed obtained from $S$ by mutating with respect to the seed vectors with indices $i_1$, then $i_2$, and so on up through $i_k$.

+The next two subsections will describe $G$ explicitly in all positive rank $2$ cases, in particular proving that $G$ in these cases is as in Table \ref{ClusterModularTable}.